abcdesktopio/docs/opsdocs/docs/common/abcdesktop.bastion.md

 #### `abcdesktop_kubernetes_bastion.sh` description

-`abcdesktop_kubernetes_bastion.sh` takes more than ten minutes to install all services, from an ubuntu bionic 64  `hashicorp/bionic64` :
+`abcdesktop_kubernetes_bastion.sh` takes more than eight minutes to install all services, from an ubuntu bionic 64  `hashicorp/bionic64` :

 - kubernetes
 - abcdesktop